 Mooching for King Salmon

 The vast majority of the salmon caught around Prince of Wales Island by Craig Charter fleet every summer are taken mooching.
-Alaska fishing guides attach 6 foot leaders rigged with double hooks in either 3/0-4/0 or 4/0-5/0 are attached to a 4 to 6 ounce banana weight and with the boat moving forward slightly these rigs are then dropped by the angler at a controlled rate off the charter boat until they reach the bottom, or a predetermined cutoff depth.
+Alaska fishing guides attach 6 foot leaders rigged with double hooks in either 3/0-4/0 or 4/0-5/0 are attached to a 4 to 6 ounce banana weight, and with the boat moving forward slightly, these rigs are then dropped by the angler at a controlled rate off the charter boat until they reach the bottom, or a predetermined cutoff depth.
 At that point the reel is kicked into gear and the herring is reeled slowly through a determined water column generally near the bottom one third of depth.
-After working this area in a up down effect for a short time the bait should be checked, it is not unusual for salmon to bite when the bait nears the surface so a person should be prepared for that bite further up near the surface as well.
+After working this area in an up down effect for a short time, the bait should be checked; it is not unusual for salmon to bite when the bait nears the surface so a person should be prepared for that bite further up near the surface as well.